Digital River coordinated fulfillments

 The following provides a high-level overview of how you might structure a distributed model workflow:

 It's important that you keep these pairs synchronized.
-In every create checkout request you must reference the SKU when describing line items.
-Later, after you convert the checkout to an order, and the order is accepted
+In every you must reference the when describing line items.
+Later, after you convert the checkout to an order, and the is , you need to reference the paired in a create fulfillment order request.

 If the shared attribute values of these SKU-inventory item pairs are not synchronized, you risk encountering problems with customs, generating incorrect duty amounts or having errors displayed on invoices.